The gardens at Beningbrough Hall

 Bedding out Victorian style

-A stroll around Beningbrough's Walled Garden will take you through the historic pear arch, under the vines in the greenhouse and passed the growing produce.
+A stroll around Beningbrough's walled garden will take you through the historic pear arch, under the vines in the greenhouse and passed the growing produce.
+It's a popular spot for visitors and because of the confined space and use of produce, this along with the play area are the only parts of the garden that dogs are not permitted to visit.

 Over 50 varieties of apples & pears, plus many other fruits & vegetables, are cultivated using traditional methods in two acres of enclosed kitchen garden.
 Harvested produce like the Beetroots below are used in the restaurant and surplus sold through the shop.